Motortown Revue at the Kiel Auditorium Opera House, St. Louis, MO. Stevie Wonder on the bill.

 Recording session for “You’re Gonna Come To Me” (version 4), recorded in Chicago, IL (erroneously credited as version 3 on “Where Did Our Love Go – Expanded Edition”- see the discography for more information); recording session for “Honey Babe” in Chicago, IL.

-Motortown Revue at the at the Donnelly Theater in Boston, MA.
+Motortown Revue at the at the Donnelly Theater in Boston, MA (the Supremes may not be part of the show).